-As part of its ADA Paratransit Plan, Port Authority worked closely with the community to identify areas in which its ADA eligible complementary paratransit ACCESS service exceeded the minimum requirements of the ADA.
+As part of its ADA Paratransit Plan, PRT worked closely with the community to identify areas in which its ADA eligible complementary paratransit ACCESS service exceeded the minimum requirements of the ADA.
 Should the cost of ACCESS service which exceeds the ADA minimums become greater than the available financial resources, the plan calls for implementation of the Contingency Plan developed by the community.
 The Contingency Plan calls for service reductions and fare increases to be implemented in the following order:

-- Increase ACCESS fares

-- o Proportional increases in mid-range fares

-- Increase the minimum ACCESS for to two times the base fixed route fare

-- Premium fares outside the service area

-- Eliminate the convenience fare and mandate use of fixed route when available and conditions permit

-- Variations of reduced service area should be implemented in the following order:
+- Increase ACCESS fares - Proportional increases in mid-range fares - Increase the minimum ACCESS fare to two times the base fixed route fare - Premium fares outside the service area - Eliminate the convenience fare and mandate use of fixed route when available and conditions permit - Variations of reduced service area outside of the ADA service area should be implemented in the following order:

 - Weekdays after 8 PM

 - Saturdays all day

 - Sundays and holidays all day